World Toilet Day highlights plight of 2.5 billion people who don't have access to basic sanitation

 But it’s not just the shame and inconvenience of having no private place to go to the toilet, but a huge public health issue.

-says more than 2.7 million people die each year due to lack of sanitation.
-With diarrhoeal diseases killing more young children in developing countries than HIV/AIDS, malaria and measles put together, it's the second biggest cause of death in under fives, according to the World Health Organization
+The United Nations says more than 2.7 million people die each year due to lack of sanitation.
+With diarrhoeal diseases killing more young children in developing countries than HIV/AIDS, malaria and measles put together, it’s the second biggest cause of death in under fives, according to the World Health Organization.

 Mahatma Gandhi for one seemed to recognized the value of the toilet to humanity when he said “Sanitation is more important than independence.”
 Campaigners for World Toilet Day will be hoping that these words resonate with today’s leaders.